wso2/docs-is/en/identity-server/next/docs/guides/applications/register-a-fapi-compliant-app.md

 ## Register the application

-Follow the steps below to register a FAPI compliant application:
+Follow the steps below to register a FAPI compliant application from the console:

+!!! note
+    Alternatively, refer to the [Dynamic Client Registration (DCR) API documentation]({{base_path}}/apis/use-the-openid-connect-dynamic-client-registration-rest-apis/) to learn how to register an application.

 1. On the {{ product_name }} Console, go to **Applications**.